 How to Measure Your Room for a Squat Rack

 Before you fall in love with a rack online, grab a tape measure and map out your training zone.
-Start by measuring the usable wall-to-wall width and subtract any doors, windows, or obstructions that need to stay clear.
-Next, measure the ceiling height in several spots, especially in garages and basements where beams, lights, and garage door tracks can hang lower than the main ceiling.
-Finally, lay a 7 ft barbell (or mark 7 ft on the floor with tape) and check that you can still walk around both ends.
-If your taped-out “rack box” feels tight to move in without any equipment, it will feel even tighter once the steel and plates arrive.
+Start by measuring usable wall-to-wall width and subtract any doors, windows, or obstructions that must stay clear.
+Next, measure ceiling height in several spots, especially in garages and basements where beams, lights, and tracks can hang lower than the main ceiling.

 How to Use a Squat Rack?